 Assistant Professor, Literature and History of Technology

-Research Interests: David Coombs’ research and teaching interests include Victorian literature; the history of science and technology; neurocognitive science and literature; and aesthetic theory.
-He received his PhD from Cornell in 2011 after which he spent a year as a Mellon Postdoctoral Fellow at Wesleyan University’s Center for the Humanities.
-He is currently at work on a book examining the role played by Victorian literature in shaping the field of neuroscience during its emergence in the nineteenth century.
+Research Interests: David Coombs’ research interests include Victorian literature and the history of science and technology.
+He received his PhD from Cornell in 2011, after which he was a Mellon postdoctoral fellow at Wesleyan University’s Center for the Humanities.
+His current book project examines the Victorian literary response to the distinction drawn between sensation and perception by the nineteenth-century sciences.

 “An Untrained Eye: The Tachistoscope and Photographic Vision in Early Experimental Psychology.”
 History and Technology 28.1, Spring 2012.

 “Reading in the Dark: Sensory Perception and Agency in The Return of the Native.”
 ELH 78.4, Winter 2011.

 “Entwining Tongues: Postcolonial Theory, Post-Soviet Literatures, and Bilingualism in Chingiz Aitmatov’s I dol’she veka dlitsia den’.”
 The Journal of Modern Literature 34.3, Spring 2011.